Jack Turban

-Jack Turban is an American psychiatrist, author, and commentator who researches the mental health of transgender youth.
+Jack Turban is an American psychiatrist, author, and commentator on gender, sexuality, mental health, and law.
 His writing has appeared in The New York Times, The Washington Post, The Los Angeles Times, CNN, Scientific American, and Vox.
-He is an assistant professor of child and adolescent psychiatry at The University of California San Francisco and affiliate faculty in health policy at The Philip R. Lee Institute for Health Policy Studies.
+He is an associate professor of child and adolescent psychiatry at The University of California San Francisco where he is founding director of the UCSF Gender Psychiatry Program and affiliate faculty in health policy at The Philip R. Lee Institute for Health Policy Studies.
+He has served as an expert witness and amicus curiae in several landmark U.S. Supreme Court cases including United States v.
+Skrmetti, Hecox v Little, and Chiles v Salazar.

 Early life and education

 Turban was born in Pittsburgh, Pennsylvania.
 Fearful of violence from his father, he did not come out as gay until he attended college.
 He later wrote in The New England Journal of Medicine about his early experiences of childhood homophobia and how they influenced his experience of medical education.
 Turban attended Harvard College where he studied neuroscience, then earned his medical and master of health science degrees from Yale School of Medicine.
 He completed psychiatry residency at McLean Hospital (Harvard Medical School) in 2020 and child and adolescent psychiatry fellowship at Stanford University School of Medicine in 2022.